 This is more for WordPress theme developers than it is for, plugin developers but the concept is the same.
 Themes and plugins in WordPress suck at loading their assets.
 This is for both; the frontend and the backend (wp-admin).
 There are many reasons for this.
 Either to maintain compatibility with strange implementations for plugins and new features.
 Or it could be out of pure laziness.
 However, I want to start by addressing an example.

-Many of you may be quick to point out that if it is already cached then it won’t impact your load time.
+You may be quick to point out that if it is already cached then it won’t impact your load time.
 This is also the time where I start to get annoyed.
 It is a very poor argument to suggest that we should load everything on every page because it can be cached.
 In fact, Google’s Lighthouse has expanded it’s recommendation in a recent update to “remove unused CSS rules.”
-Albeit, this has a minor impact on performance, but it begins to hit home on the issue with modern website design and optimization.
+Albeit, this has a minor impact on performance.
+However, it begins to hit home on the issue with modern website design and optimization.

 Modern Design & Optimization Focuses On Number’s Not What’s Being Served